Critical mineral tax credits: What tax buyers need to know (updated 2026)

 Critical minerals play a central role in clean energy manufacturing and in the production of many high-tech goods.
 In a report published in January 2025, the USGS noted that the US is 100% reliant on imports for 12 critical minerals, especially from China.
 For rare earths, a subset of critical minerals that are specifically valuable for their conductive and magnetic properties, China controls 60% of global production and 90% of refining and processing capacity.

-To qualify for §45X tax credits, eligible materials must meet IRS-defined purity thresholds.
+To qualify for §45X tax credits, eligible materials must meet Internal Revenue Service (IRS)-defined purity thresholds.
 Most qualifying minerals must reach at least 99% purity by mass.
 Some minerals require higher thresholds.
 For example, aluminum must be at least 99.9% pure by mass.

 Taxpayers claiming the credit must maintain certificates of analysis documenting mineral purity.

-How is the value of the §45X tax credit for critical minerals is calculated?
+How is the value of the §45X tax credit for critical minerals calculated?

 The §45X critical minerals PTC is calculated as 10.0% (or 2.5% in the case of metallurgical coal) of the production cost of a domestically produced or processed critical mineral sold to a third party in the US.
 In addition to the direct costs of production, there are several important rules regarding how companies can assess the value of their tax credits.